-The vision became a reality, as the park was completed in August 2017.
+The vision became a reality, as the renovated park, which was expanded to 4.5 acres, was completed in August 2017.
 Owned by the City of Cincinnati, the park is now managed by 3CDC.
 The pool is managed by SwimSafe – a pool management company that strives to provide the highest standards of safety, cleanliness, and customer service in the industry.

 Interested in learning how the project came together?
 Click here to see all project updates!